-New Jersey is the 12th best place to live in according to the US News and World Report.
+New Jersey is the 4th best place to live in America.
 It is ranked 6th in both healthcare and crime and corrections rankings.
 It ranked 2nd in Education and 31st in the economy.

 New Jersey might be one of the small states in the USA, yet it has a couple of excellent tourist attractions spots.
 It has national parks, places of un-matchable natural beauty, authentic locales, and superb historical centers.

 Median home price: $217,500

 Median Rent: $1,062